lnxchk/chefdk-fundamentals/scene_04.md

 * The service named h-t-t-p-d is started and enabled.

-For service you could define two resources with the same name and the two actions: start and enable.
-But you are also welcome to combine these actions together into a Ruby array and provide that as a value to the action attribute.
+For service you could define two resources with the same name and each with a different action: start and enable.
+But you can also to combine these actions together into a Ruby array and provide that as a value to the action attribute.

 -